-Acknowledgements: .
+Acknowledgements: This research was funded by the Foundation for Food & Agriculture Research (FFAR) and McDonald’s Corporation under the SMART Broiler Programme (Grant ID: Sb-0000000021).
 The authors wish to thank Moy Park and associated farmers for providing access to farm facilities to record footage.

 References: